PrestaShop/productcomments/Readme.md

 Allows users to post reviews and rate products on specific criteria.

+## Multistore compatibility

+This module is not completely compatible with the multistore, some features are not available with the multistore

 ### Update dependency

 The only dependency for this module (for now) is https://github.com/flaviusmatis/simplePagination.js.git